ethereum/EIPs/EIPS/eip-common_metrics.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP.-->
-Standarized names for common metrics Ethereum clients to use with Prometheus.
+Standardized names for common metrics Ethereum clients to use with Prometheus.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->